configcat/docs/website/docs/advanced/code-references/manual.md

 ```

 ### Docker
-After pulling the ConfigCat CLI via Docker, you can scan your repository by mounting its folder as a volume and setting the ConfigCat Management API credentials as environment variables on the executing container.
+After [installing](/docs/advanced/cli#installation) the ConfigCat CLI with Docker, you can scan your repository by mounting its folder as a volume and setting the ConfigCat Management API credentials as environment variables on the executing container.
 ```bash
 docker run --rm \
     -v /path/to/your/repo:/repository \ # mount the repository as volume